Airlines cancel more flights as Middle East conflict escalates

 Greece's largest carrier cancelled flights to Tel Aviv, Beirut and Amman until April 22, and to Erbil and Baghdad until May 24.
 Flights to Dubai were cancelled until April 19 and to Riyadh until April 18.

-Latvia's airBaltic said all flights to Tel Aviv had been cancelled until April 5.
+Latvia's airBaltic said all flights to Tel Aviv had been cancelled until April29.
 All flights to Dubai have been cancelled until October 24.

 AIR CANADA